MarioDelfa/telegram-sonarr-bot/Readme.md

-**Forked from onedr0p/telegram-sonarr-bot I¡ll try to update this fork, but I havent some time**
+**Forked from onedr0p/telegram-sonarr-bot I'll try to update this fork, but I havent some time**

 # telegram-sonarr-bot